konfig-dev/konfig-docs/docs/tutorials/getting-started.md

 ❯ cd snaptrade-sdks
 ```

-This repo contains a `konfig.yaml` file which contains a configuration for Konfig to generate your SDKs.
-It also has a `templates/` directory which hold template files for different generators.
+This repo contains a `konfig.yaml` file which contains a configuration for
+Konfig to generate your SDKs.
+It also has a `templates/` directory which holds
+template files for different generators.

 ```bash
 ❯ tree